seaners42/Punch-A-Rooney/README.md

 # How To Play

+* Move your .nds copy onto an SD card.
+* Insert it into your favorite flashcart.
-Put the ROM on a flashcart and enjoy some sweet dual screen action.
+* Enjoy some sweet dual screen action!

 ### Emulator